 “You definitely held us at the highest standards, and I am extremely sorry that I couldn’t meet the expectations.”

-Give me a break.
-Again, shifting the responsibility and making it about “me” and “my standards.”
+This is another clever way of shifting the responsibility and making it about “me” and “my standards.”
 I think the lowest standard was they film and capture all the raw footage.
 They signed on it, and they didn’t do it.

 I always considered myself a passionate amateur until this point, but now I realize how wide the spread in “professional” really is.

 Another friend told me the other day that she never even got her edited wedding videos, just the raw footage.
 It seems the norm for a lot of wedding professionals is to be paid in full on the day of the event, leaving no accountability.
 It might have been tricky, but respectfully negotiating different payment terms is something we should have done.